 While it is running, the terminal is tied up and can't be used.
 To fix this, press ctrl-Z in the terminal to put gedit to sleep.
 Now gedit becomes unresponsive.
-Then type bg ps

-In the terminal to run gedit in the background.
+Then type bq in the terminal to run gedit in the background.
 Now, you can use both gedit and the terminal.
-To find out what processes you have running, type bash is the "Bourne-Again Shell," part of the terminal that interprets the commands you have been typing.
+To find out what processes you have running, type ps bash is the "Bourne-Again Shell," part of the terminal that interprets the commands you have been typing.
 Gedit is running in the background. ps is the command you just invoked.
 Notice that each command has a process ID (PID).
 If a program locks up, you can kill it based on its PID.
-For example kill 29905 kills the gedit session.
-You would lose any unsaved work, so don't use this unless you have to.
+For example